 Research In Progress

-All Cops Are Bayesian?
-Selection Neglect in Policing Decisions, with Santiago De Martini, Ervyn Norza & Santiago Perez-Vincent.
+with Santiago De Martini, Ervyn Norza & Santiago Perez-Vincent

 Publications